Shutout (baseball)

-As of 2025, the leader among active players for career shutouts is Clayton Kershaw, who has thrown 15.

 Overview

 A shutout is defined by Major League Baseball rule 10.18:

 A shutout is a statistic credited to a pitcher who allows no runs in a game.
 No pitcher shall be credited with pitching a shutout unless he pitches the complete game, or unless he enters the game with none out before the opposing team has scored in the first inning, puts out the side without a run scoring and pitches the rest of the game without allowing a run.
 When two or more pitchers combine to pitch a shutout, the league statistician shall make a notation to that effect in the league's official pitching records.

 A shutout in baseball statistics is abbreviated as ShO or SHO, not to be confused with strikeout (SO).
 To achieve a shutout, a pitcher must pitch a complete game without allowing the other team to score a run.
 However, there are exceptions and other stipulations to this rule.

 Jim Creighton of the Excelsior of Brooklyn club is widely regarded to have thrown the first official shutout in history on November 8, 1860.
 In the National League's inaugural season of 1876, the eight teams played between 59 and 70 games, but it was common for each team to only have one pitcher on the team who pitched every inning of every game.
 For that reason, George Bradley pitched 16 shutouts in 1876, which still stands as the Major League record (tied with Pete Alexander who pitched the same number in 1916).
 Bradley's 16 shutouts in one year were almost half the total number he pitched in his nine-year career as a pitcher.
 From 1876 to 1916, 10 shutouts or more a season was recorded 19 times.
 With the increase in power hitting in the live-ball era, as well as the increased utilization of relief pitchers, shutouts and complete games dramatically declined.
 Since 1917, 10 or more shutouts a season has only been achieved 10 times by pitchers with very exceptional seasons.
 Jim Palmer was the last American League pitcher to achieve this mark with 10 in 1975, and John Tudor was the last National League pitcher with 10 in 1985, not including the 11th shutout that Tudor threw in the World Series that year.